New Jersey Cohabitation Investigations And Hiring A Qualified Private Investigator

 4. During your initial interview with a New Jersey Private Investigator you might be considering hiring for your cohabitation alimony reduction case the first critical subject to discuss is “who is going to investigate the case”?

-Richard Brooks a private investigator with officers throughout the south wrote a very informative article regarding the pitfalls of hiring a firm which will subcontract out your case.
-The piece was published in Pursuit magazine, for your convenience I have provided a link to the article below, however the most salient point Mr. Brooks points out is:
+Richard Brooks a private investigator with officers throughout the south wrote a very informative article regarding the pitfalls of hiring a firm that will subcontract out your case.
+The piece was published in Pursuit magazine, for your convenience I have provided a link to the article below, however, the most salient point Mr. Brooks points out is:

 Watch out for the “Snake Oil Salesman”

 Be extremely wary of any private investigator who guarantees a 99% success rate that is just a slick snake oil salesman lying to you.
 There is no way to guarantee such success, to do so ignores the fact that the subject matter of the investigation just might not be actually going on.
 For instance, I have had several cohabitation cases that upon intake, I had advised the client I believed they were going to be unsuccessful in securing a Prima Facie Case of Cohabitation and warned against the investigation while suggesting they wait to a little more time passes before electing to proceed, on these occasions I had been right.
 One thing you need to remember when deciding whether or not to pull the trigger on a cohabitation case, and that is, most often you will only get one shot at it, so it is very important to aim well.
 For your convenience, I have provided a legal definition of “Prima Facie Case”, I would anticipate this should be helpful to your understanding of what type of case is necessary to initially present to the New Jersey Family Court in order to be successful: